DinghaoXi/DinghaoXi.github.io/index.md

 ---

 ## News and Updates
+- ** July 2024 **: Join SUFE as AP.Fighting.
-- **Oct 19th 2023**：Recently, our paper are accepted to IJEC!
+- **Oct 19th 2023**：Recently, our paper are accepted to IJEC.
-- **Aug 13rd 2023**：Luckily, our papers are conditionally accepted to ICIS 2023 and CIST 2023!
+- **Aug 13rd 2023**：Luckily, our papers are conditionally accepted to ICIS 2023 and CIST 2023.
 - **July 2023 - Present**：Large Language Model Algorithm Intern at Beijing Zhongke Wenge Technology Co., Ltd.
 - **Jan 2021 - Jan 2022**：Participant in 2021 Pre-research Commissioned Team Fund Project of Renmin University of China.
 - **Jan 2020 - June 2021**：Principal in 2020 Scientific Research Fund Graduate Project of Renmin University of China.